joelasonian/brian-moorman/builtwith.md

 ## Retina.js
 > https://imulus.github.io/retinajs/

 Retina.js checks the resolution support of the current device and will swap out lower resolution images with their higher resolution counterparts if supported.
-This reduces overhead on devices that with lower resolution.
+This reduces overhead on lower resolution devices.

 In the Brian Moorman Project the images that have a higher resolution option available are marked with a `data-rjs` parameter which signals to Retina.js to load in the[@2x](https://developer.apple.com/library/ios/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/SupportingHiResScreensInViews/SupportingHiResScreensInViews.html#//apple_ref/doc/uid/TP40010156-CH15-SW1) version of the image if supported.